sunfounder/arduino_starter_kit/docs/source/9_desk_lamp.rst

 You're now ready to enter the main loop of the program.
 The first thing you'll do in the ``void loop()`` function is determine the value of the potentiometer.

 The potentiometer is connected to a 5-volt power pin, allowing the voltage at pin A0 to range from 0 to 5 volts.
-This voltage is then converted by the R3 board's microprocessor into an analog value ranging from 0 to 1023, thanks to the microprocessor's 10-bit resolution.
+This voltage is then converted by the Arduino Uno R3's microprocessor into an analog value ranging from 0 to 1023, thanks to the microprocessor's 10-bit resolution.

 Once converted, these analog values can be utilized within your program.